13 Best Fall Vacations in the US: From Foliage to Festivals

 Savor farm-to-table cuisine at Aspen’s top-notch restaurants, offering a wide range of culinary experiences from casual to fine dining.

-Relax in Hot Springs:
+🍂 Relax in a Hot Springs

 Soothe your senses and unwind at the nearby hot springs, like Glenwood Springs or the smaller, secluded Conundrum Hot Springs.
 It’s the perfect way to rejuvenate after a day of exploring.

-Where to stay:
+Where to Stay in Aspen:

 Staying in the heart of downtown Aspen puts you within walking distance of the town’s renowned restaurants, shops, galleries, and nightlife.
 You’ll also have easy access to the Aspen Mountain ski area.
 Look for boutique hotels, charming bed-and-breakfasts, and upscale resorts in this area.